All Episodes

 Today is April 8th.

-Just because of the circumstances and the progression of the negative news coming out of Europe.
+This is the second talk I'm given today, just because of the circumstances and the progression of the negative news coming out of Europe.

-the um uh uh reacquisition of our government from the uh fuctards and the minions and the powers that be uh then in that chaos, how does one make their way, especially since the corporate world is dying and we won't have a situation of the corporations providing jobs, so therefore you have to look to find work, which is a different deal entirely.
+the reacquisition of our government from the fucktards and the minions and the powers that be, then in that chaos, how does one make their way, especially since the corporate world is dying and we won't have a situation of the corporations providing jobs.

-And um there's a difference between a job and a work because in a work you own it and a job someone else owns you.
+And there's a difference between a job and a work because in a work you own it and a job someone else owns you.

-Basically, of course, as we all know, most of the success in life is is merely showing up.
+Basically, of course, as we all know, most of the success in life is merely showing up.

-In 1982 and 1983, I was in the beginning of my personal education phase when I realized that I had been schooled all my life and uh that education was left up to me.
+In 1982 and 1983, I was in the beginning of my personal education phase when I realized that I had been schooled all my life and that education was left up to me.

 I decided I would go back to kindergarten.

-I located the state library, I got myself um uh instantiated in there in terms of knowing how to to use it as a system, started checking out books, and so for two years running, I took out more books as a single individual, not state government employee, which is what it's really set up to serve, is the state government and its need for information.
+And so for two years running, I took out more books as a single individual, not state government employee, which is what it's really set up to serve, is the state government and its need for information.

-But as a single individual, I took out more books than anybody else and read them all uh for two years running, and in that process ran across a particular section of the uh federal um registers catalog that includes all these books on what we might think of in a general sense as how to these days or self-help.
+And in that process, ran across a particular section of the Federal Register's catalog that includes all these books on what we might think of in a general sense as how-to these days or self-help.

-Uh in this uh upcoming age, we need to be adaptable and adaptive and flexible, and we need to be very flexible in our thinking.
+And in order to thrive, actually let's to grow and mature as humans in this upcoming age we need to be adaptable and adaptive and flexible and we need to be very flexible in our thinking.

-So for all of you that like myself have dumbass relatives that don't know how to do it, here's a quick rundown on how to locate work as opposed to how to uh find a job.
+So for all of you that like myself have dumbass relatives that don't know how to do it, here's a quick rundown on how to locate work as opposed to how to find a job.

 And they're entirely different skill sets.